 In and around Hitech City — or pretty much every area with a cluster of offices — a chai sutta break is a norm.
 From working class and tech employees to artists and government employees — people throng to the nearest chai dukaan during breaks.
 Buttery soft Osmania biscuits or tie biscuits are dipped into chai.
 So, how exactly did coffee break into our city?
 Well, it didn't!
-As Aditya Chilumula, a local artist who runs The Onyx Method says, "Hyderabad has learned to co-exist with its new inhabitant, coffee."
+As Aditya Chilumula, a local artist who runs The Onyx Method, says, "Hyderabad has learned to co-exist with its new inhabitant, coffee."
 A coffee enthusiast himself, he says, "I swear by Roastery Coffee House, and it's where I pick my coffee from, apart from Blue Tokai.
-Right now, I'm experimenting with different estates and blends, and loving the Balur estate's coffee."
-He is brewing his coffee on a French Press and a Hario V60, like most fourth generation coffee lovers.
+I'm experimenting with different estates and blends and loving the Balur estate's coffee."
+He is brewing his coffee on a French Press and a Hario V60, like most fourth wave coffee lovers.